 For genetic testing before birth, a blood test can screen pregnant women for some

 disorders.
 To check for others, or if the screening blood test finds a possible problem,

 doctors may recommend amniocentesis or chorionic villus sampling:

 15 and 20 of a woman's pregnancy.
 The doctor inserts a hollow needle into the

 woman's abdomen to remove a small amount of amniotic fluid from around the developing

 fetus.
 The fluid is checked for genetic problems and can show the sex of the child.

 birth, amniocentesis can show how far the baby's lungs have matured.
 Amniocentesis

 carries a slight risk of inducing a miscarriage.

-risk that it can induce a miscarriage.
+can induce a miscarriage.